-The Executive MBA with a concentration in Cybersecurity provides working professionals with access to advanced training that combines expertise on cybersecurity with skills in finance, accounting, and other domains in the business arena.
-Because finance and IT skills are rarely offered in the same program, there is a skills gap for individuals who are skilled in both areas.
-The program is delivered in a “hybrid” format in which students complete the program in 6 semesters (each year has 3 semesters), with online work during the semester and a 3-day on-campus residency each semester.
+The Executive MBA provides working professionals with access to advanced training and skills in finance, accounting, leadership, and other domains in the business arena.
+The program is delivered in a hybrid format in which students complete the program in 6 semesters (each year has 3 semesters), with online work during the semester, and a 3-day campus residency each semester.

-The program follows a 6-semester structure, with mandatory 3-day residencies at the end of each semester.
+The program follows a 6-semester structure, with mandatory 3-day residencies during each term.
 Students must attend all residencies to continue enrollment in the program.

 In the period before and after the residencies, students will complete their course work online.
 Instructors will maintain regular ‘virtual’ office hours and will be available to assist students as required throughout the semester.

 A Virtual Orientation Session to cover immigration issues, academics, login processes, billing and payments, and an opportunity to meet the faculty and staff of NEC will take place a week before the term starts.
 Admitted students will receive the link to access the orientation session.

-A practicum for one credit is a required component of this program.
+An internship for one credit is a required component of this program.
 International students can fulfill this requirement through a CPT option, starting the first semester.
-For students not using CPT, a practicum project will be required each semester.
+For students not using CPT, an internship project will be required each semester.

 Students must take at least seven credits per semester to be considered full-time.